1986 | ISO/IEC 8879 (*SGML*) publication |

 <p>This is the second.

-document element must be the first content element in
+SGML creates an html element if it isn't there, knowing that an html document element must be the first content element in an HTML file

-<!DOCTYPE html SYSTEM "html-minimal.dtd">
+<!DOCTYPE html SYSTEM "html52mini.dtd">

 <html>